5 Green Card Travel Tips to Avoid Re-Entry Problems and Permanent Residence Abandonment

 Abandonment of Permanent Resident Status

 Lengthy trips put you under greater scrutiny for abandonment.
 When re-entering the United States, a CBP officer will likely interview you.
 If it is determined, that you did not intend to make the U.S. your permanent home, you will be found to have abandoned your permanent resident status.
 Absences of one year or more will put you under increased scrutiny.
 But abandonment may be found to occur in shorter trips if it is believed you did not intend to make the U.S. your permanent home.
-The CBP officer may consider if you:
+Factors that may help you overcome this conclusion include evidence that you:

 If you must make a trip abroad for a period of at least one year but no more than two years, it is highly recommended that you acquire a re-entry permit.
 In addition to serving as a valid entry document after long absences, re-entry permits provide evidence of your intent to return.
-Learn more in Reentry Permit for Permanent Residents.
 You may apply for a re-entry permit by filing Form I-131, Application for Re Entry Permit.

 Lost or Stolen Green Card